 New Focus Autonomy House

-Evidence-based techniques merged with a passion to help teens reach their full potential.
+Transition programs for teens with autism offer evidence-based techniques merged with a passion to help teens reach their full potential

 After several months as a resident at New Focus Academy, boys between 15 and 18 have the option to transition to the Autonomy House, where they have additional program privileges and more opportunities for independence.